PhaserEditor2D/PhaserEditor/docs/canvas.rst

 ========================== ======================================================
 Parameter                  Documentation
 ========================== ======================================================
 ``varName``                Used as var name in the generated code and label in the Outline window.
 Do not confuse it with the **name** parameter, which is part of the Phaser API.
+You can change this value by pressing ``F2``.
 ``public``                 To make public an object in the generated code.
 By default the objects variables are declared is local in the creation method, however public objects will be referenced by instance fields, so they are accessible from any other context.
 ``pick``                   If set to ``false`` then it cannot be selected in the scene.
 ``generate``               Set to ``false`` if you need to keep the object in the scene but exclude it from the generated code.